Volue-Public/energy-mesh-python/docs/source/mesh_concepts.rst

 The primary data in mesh is :doc:`time series <timeseries>`.
 A time series is a sequence of data points that occur in successive order over some period of time.
 They can represent different kinds of data depending on its properties.
 How much power a hydro plant generates at any given time can be represented as a time series and so can how much water passes a gate per hour.

+..
+TODO add some text about the different kinds of time series, raw, calculated, ad hoc, virtual...

 Mesh comes with a :doc:`search language <mesh_search>` which is used to traverse the mesh object model.
 One might want to find the water level for all reservoirs in a specific area in a given time interval.
 To be able to search for something in the mesh object model one needs to define a mesh object to start searching from and the criteria for the objects one wants to find.
 The criteria can be defined using a specific **search syntax**.

 Mesh provides :doc:`functions <mesh_functions>` used to perform tasks and calculations on data in the mesh object model.
 There is a wide range of functions available which can perform tasks like summing all values in a time series, find values and status for a time series at a given historical time, transform time series values from one resolution to another and many more.
 These functions are loosely arranged into groups representing a theme for those functions.